Price-Volume Trend (PVT)

 The Bottom Line

-Price-Volume Trend (PVT) is a sophisticated tool for volume analysis that offers a clearer picture of market conviction than simpler volume metrics.
-By weighting volume by price change, it filters out the noise of high-volume churn.
-Investors looking to refine their trend analysis may consider replacing OBV with PVT.
-Price-Volume Trend is the practice of quantifying the power behind the move.
-Through precise calculation, it may result in earlier detection of reversals.
-On the other hand, like all lagging indicators, it confirms rather than predicts.
-Use it to validate what the price is telling you.
+Price-Volume Trend (PVT) is a sophisticated and highly effective tool for volume analysis that offers a much clearer picture of market conviction than simpler, unweighted metrics.
+By weighting volume by the percentage change in price, it successfully filters out the noise of high-volume churn and highlights the moves where true "smart money" is participating.
+Investors looking to refine their technical analysis and improve their timing for trend reversals should consider incorporating PVT into their toolkit.
+Price-Volume Trend is the practice of quantifying the actual power behind price movements.
+Through its precise calculation, it may result in an earlier and more accurate detection of market turning points.
+On the other hand, it requires careful interpretation and context, as it is a cumulative indicator that must be viewed relative to price action.
+Ultimately, PVT provides a vital layer of insight that helps traders stay on the right side of the volume-weighted trend.

 At a Glance